 If you have debts where interest accrues on the unpaid balance at the end of the month (e.g., credit cards, student loans), they should take precedence over building an emergency fund.

-Here, we have to carefully balance our debt payments with emergency planning: While you may not completely put your emergency fund on hold, repaying such debts should be a priority.
+To summarise: while you may not completely put your emergency fund on hold, repaying such debts should be a priority.

 Emergency fund and long-term investment

 In addition to a plan for your emergency funds, you need a monthly investment plan.
 A monthly investment plan shows how you intend to invest your savings in the market through stocks, bonds, mutual funds, REITs, ETFs, among others.